simonhm/islandora_exhibits_browse/README.md

 For detailed documentation go to: https://islandora.mnpals.net/pals/islandora/object/PALSrepository%3A429

+For a video on how to use: https://www.youtube.com/edit?video_referrer=watch&video_id=kXzbCtD7XO4

 To configure, go to Home --> Administration --> Islandora --> Islandora Utility Modules --> Exhibits Browse.

 Login as repository manager/administrator.
 First navigate to the collection that will become an exhibit.
 Click on Manage.
 Click on Datastreams.